 It was not until the 16th over of England’s response that Joseph was thrown the ball by his captain, Jason Holder.
 It began a thrilling, relentless 7-over spell before tea that accounted for both Joe Denly and Joe Root and helped to swing the game even further towards West Indies.
 He did not even concede a run until his fourth over.

-Tellingly, England were unable to score a run off the back foot against him during.
+Tellingly, England were unable to score a run off the back foot against him during that spell.
 That speaks not just to a persistent length but to an unerring accuracy that tied England’s batsmen down.

 When bowling to England’s right-handers, Joseph bowled 45% of his deliveries in the channel outside off-stump.
 A further 21% were wide outside the off-stump and only eight balls were in line with the stumps at the point they reached the batsman.